vapinedo/Javascript-Jasmine-Simple-Calculator/README.md

 For example if you have 10 specs methods in your test suite, afterAll method will be executed one time.
 That means there is not execution every time.

+## 6. Spies

+Help us to isolated dependencies when making true unit testing.
+In other testing frameworks, they are also called as Test Doubles.
+Are just objects in order to acts like the real dependency.

+**Some especial spices matchers**

+This are the 3 main spies matchers.

+    1. toHaveBeenCalled
+    2. toHaveBeenCalledWith
+    3. toHaveBeenCalledTimes